CorradoRossi/drumrdoodlr/README.md

 # drumrdoodlr
-A simple Javascript drum machine wrapped in electron
+A drum machine in the browser - lol